Is Stockholm safe to visit? A comprehensive safety guide

 The more that you travel, the more you'll realize how common petty theft is in most cities.
 There is a moderate risk of your things being stolen from you in Stockholm but you can lower those chances by being smart and prepared.

-Firstly, we urge you to leave your most expensive valuables in a luggage locker while you're navigating the city.
+Firstly, we urge you to leave your most expensive valuables at your accommodation while you're navigating the city.
 For the items that you do bring with you, you should make sure that they are kept somewhere safe that is not easily accessible by others.
 Buying a cross-body bag or a money belt for your wallet and passport is a good idea.

 Scams